matrei/pingcrm-grails/README.md

 ## SSR
 To run the application in server-side rendering mode, you need node >= v18 installed on your system.
-SRR is disabled by default.
+SSR is disabled by default.
 To enable it, set the `inertia.ssr.enabled` config property to `true` in `application.yml`.
 The default location of the SSR bundle is `src/main/resources/ssr/ssr.mjs`.
 You can change it by setting/adding the `inertia.ssr.bundle` config property.